-The program meets once a month for classes and ends with two four-day hunting trips, one in Vermont, and one in New Hampshire.
+The program meets once a month for classes and ends with two three day hunting trips, one in Vermont, and one in New Hampshire.
 We will hunt hard but this is not a canned hunt and no one is guaranteed success other than lessons learned and skills improved.
 Hopefully some good times and fresh game around the fire.

 Bow and Arrow Making March 9-14th